Armadillos: Profile and Information

 All but one of the 20 species of Armadillo live in Latin America.
 The established nine-banded Armadillo is the only species that includes the United States in its range.

-Armadillo refers to the bone plates that cover the back, arms, legs, and tail of most of these unusual looking animals.
-Armadillos are the only living mammals to carry such shells.
+Armadillo refers to the bone plates covering most of these unusual-looking animals’ backs, arms, legs, and tails.
+Armadillos are the only living mammals that carry such shells.

 Closely related to anteaters and sloths, Armadillos typically have a pointed or shovel-shaped snout and small eyes.
-They differ greatly in size and colour, from the 6-inch-long, salmon-coloured pink Armadillo to the 5-foot-long, dark-brown Giant Armadillo.
-Others have black red, grey or yellowish colours.
+They differ greatly in size and color, from the 6-inch-long, salmon-colored pink Armadillo to the 5-foot-long, dark-brown Giant Armadillo.
+Others have black, red, grey, or yellowish colors.

-Contrary to common opinion, not all armadillos are capable of encasing themselves in their shells.
-In fact, only the three-banded gundillo can, curling it’s head and back legs and turning its shell into a hard ball that confounds predators.
+Contrary to common opinion, not all armadillos can encase themselves in their shells.
+Only the three-banded gundillo can curl its head and back legs and turn its shell into a hard ball that confounds predators.

 Habitat and diets

-Powerful legs and large front claws are used for digging and long, sticky tongues for removing ants and termites from their tunnels.
+Powerful legs and large front claws are used for digging, and long, sticky tongues are used for removing ants and termites from their tunnels.

-In addition to bugs, Armadillos consume small vertebrates, plants and some fruit, as well as an occasional carrion meal.
+In addition to bugs, Armadillos consume small vertebrates, plants, some fruit, and an occasional carrion meal.

 Size